-Get credential by The method with which your CyberArk API credentials are retrieved: Username or Identifier yes Username
+The method with which your CyberArk API credentials are retrieved.
+Can be Username, Identifier, or Address.

-(If Get credential by is set to Username) The username of the CyberArk user to request a password from.
+(If Get credential by is Username) The username of the CyberArk user to request a password from.

-yes, for Username Account Name (If Get credential by is set to Identifier) The unique account name or identifier assigned to the CyberArk API credential. yes, for Identifier
+no Address The option should only be used if the Address value is unique to a single CyberArk account credential. no Account Name (If Get credential by is Identifier) The unique account name or identifier assigned to the CyberArk API credential. no